Serial Custom Messages¶

 XPC Unit8 Panel – Custom Message

 In the image above can be seen two possible configurations using a Custom Message.
 The first one is configured to receive a determined message from a RS-232 serial port and the second is used to send a Custom Message throgh a RS-485 serial port.
 It is possible to use the same Custom Message for both tasks if Bind Bidirectional is used (the arrow indicates this).
+Custom Message configuration is covered in section Custom Messages.

 The options available when configuring a custom message are:

-Time out: this option has a dual role depending on if it is used to transmit or receive data.
+Period: this option has a dual role depending on if it is used to transmit or receive data.

 For transmitting, it is the inverse of the send frequency.